 A Quick History of Lubusz & Wine

-The ebb and flow of different political powers over the centuries have contributed to the fascinating history and cultural mix of the area, which is, in many ways, how grape cultivation and wine found their place here in Poland.
-Wars too had come and gone, though no one would have predicted how much things would change in the mid-20th century.
-The Red Army captured Grünberg on February 14, 1945, and renamed Zielona Góra and Lubuskie was incorporated into the new borders of Poland.
+The ebb and flow of different political powers over the centuries has contributed to the fascinating history and cultural diversity of the Lubuskie region, which is, in many ways, how grape cultivation and winemaking found their way here in the first place.
+Although wars have always been a part European history, few could have predicted how much things would change in the mid-20th century.
+After the Red Army captured Grünberg on February 14, 1945, the city was renamed Zielona Góra and the eastern Lubusz lands were incorporated into Poland.
 Before the war, Lubuskie had 150ha of viticultural land to speak of.
 By the time hostilities had ceased, that number had dropped to 66ha.
-In October 1945, Grempler & Co factory was formally taken over by the new political system and would be renamed numerous times with rather clunky-sounding 'state-owned' titles.
-They produced generic fruit wines, whilst other nationalised wineries in the region focused on juices and vinegar.
-The days of small enterprises passionately toiling away with traditional methods in their vineyards and pressing facilities had come to an end.
+In October 1945, the Grempler & Co. factory was formally taken over by the new political system and would be renamed numerous times with rather clunky-sounding 'state-owned' titles.
+Sparkling wines were considered to be a luxury drink of the bourgeoisie and fell out of fashion as they didn't fit the Stalinist ideology of the times.
+As a result, the former Grempler factory produced generic fruit wines in the postwar era, whilst other nationalised wineries in the region focused on juices and vinegar.
+The purging of the region's German population in the aftermath of the war also meant that a lot of knowledge about winemaking left with these specialists.
+All told, the days of small enterprises passionately toiling away with traditional methods in their vineyards and pressing facilities had come to an end.

 So what would save the Lubuskie wine industry?
 The Communist system would eventually collapse, with Poland holding the torch of political change in Central and Eastern Europe.
 The first free elections in half a century were held in 1989 and the country opened up to the west once again.
 But things didn't change overnight, and even some of the high rollers in the area wouldn't live to see a wine renaissance.
 The final state-owned iteration of Grempler & Co, last called the Lubuska Wytwórnia Win (ENG: Lubuskie Winery Plant), eventually filed for bankruptcy in 1999.
 But the locals at ground level had not lost their spark.
-Grassroots community activities resumed, without restrictions from communist authorities, and the Lubuskie Wine Association was established in 1994.
+Unbound by restrictions from communist authorities, grassroots community activities resumed and the Lubuskie Wine Association was established in 1994.
 Their aim was clear: to revive the wine-growing traditions of the region and promote knowledge about grapevine and wine production.
-In 2003, the National Association of Wine Growers and Producers was established in Zielona Góra, and Poland's entry into the European Union in 2004 provided even more opportunities for local initiatives, including joint visits and training sessions with German, Czech and Slovakian winemakers.
-On June 30, 2006, the Zielona Góra Wine Association was established as a result of the merger of the Polish Association of Vine Growers and Wine Producers and the Lubuskie Wine Association.
+In 2003, the National Association of Wine Growers & Producers was established in Zielona Góra, and Poland's entry into the European Union in 2004 provided even more opportunities for local initiatives, including joint visits and training sessions with German, Czech and Slovakian winemakers.
+On June 30, 2006, the Zielona Góra Wine Association was established as a result of the merger of the National Association of Wine Growers & Producers and the Lubuskie Wine Association.
 In 2009, the Association Cultural Community-Lubuskie Vineyards was established.
-Another organisation of Lubuskie winemakers is the Association for the Promotion of Vineyards and Regional Products, established in 2013.
+Another organisation of Lubuskie winemakers is the Association for the Promotion of Vineyards & Regional Products, established in 2013.
 As of today, there are 375 vineyards that can be visited across the Lubuskie region, bragging a total area of almost 627ha!

 Wine in Zielona Góra, the City of BacchusThere's a reason why Zielona Góra, literally translated as 'Green Mountain', is the largest city in the Lubuskie region.
 It's something of a sweet spot for viticulture, thanks to the soil, elevation and southward-facing slopes that give the vineyards an ample amount of sunlight throughout the day.
 The wine industry has, without a doubt, been a huge factor in its development, and it's a celebrated part of the city's culture.
 You'll not just find grapevine motifs on cast-iron and old signage dotted around the place, but also a vineyard just east of the historic centre.
 Wine Park is to Zielona Góra what Central Park is to New York - a leisure spot, unique in the fact that it is also a functioning vineyard.